 Sans Cravate, one of the Michelin star restaurants in Bruges.
 Located just inside the ring-road in Bruges, at the Kruispoort in the shadow of our famous wind-mills.
 The restaurant has a grill, and serves modern dishes.
 Since the coronacrisis they reinvented themselves and expanded with a Bar a Vins and a shop.

 Tête Pressée, located outside central Bruges, close to one of the main entrance roads.
 This original small restaurant serves gastronomy, with a focus on local produced products, using traditional cooking styles, aiming for nostalgic experiences.
 A great place for an out of the ordinary lunch or dinner.
 In the shop you can buy their dishes to warm up at home.
 (An idea for those who stay in a holiday home) Because of corona the re-opening of the restaurant has been delayed till september 2020, only their shop where you can buy prepared dishes to reheat at home is open now.

-Bruut, located in the centre of the city, is a small but very refined restaurant, in a romantic setting next to one of the canals.
+Brutal by Bruut, located in the centre of the city, is a small but very refined restaurant, in a romantic setting next to one of the canals.
 They serve dishes that focus on the traditional Flemish kitchen, using high quality local ingredients prepared with respect for the authentic taste of the product.
-They have a set lunch formula for 40 euro (appetizer, first course, main course and dessert).
-In the evening you can choose between a four or five course dinner (55 or 65 euro pp), from a limited choice menu.
-You cannot eat a la carte.
-They offer wine by the glass that team perfectly with the served dishes.
+They offer wine that team perfectly with the served dishes.
 The restaurant is tastefully decorated, the service friendly and very attentive.
-You have to make advance reservations, do not count on luck to find a table when walking in. (you can reserve your table online) They also have rethought their concept for this summer and are now a wine bar serving à la carte dishes.
-The restaurant is open daily from 12 to 9 PM.
+You have to make advance reservations, do not count on luck to find a table when walking in. (you can reserve your table online) They also have rethought their concept and are now a wine bar serving à la carte dishes.
+The restaurant is open Monday to Friday from 12 to 9 PM.
 They also do take-away.